Aliases for ASGR1 Gene

 GeneCards Summary for ASGR1 Gene

 ASGR1 (Asialoglycoprotein Receptor 1) is a Protein Coding gene.
-Diseases associated with ASGR1 include hepatitis b and hepatitis.
-Among its related pathways are Insulin secretion.
-GO annotations related to this gene include protein homodimerization activity and asialoglycoprotein receptor activity.
-An important paralog of this gene is CLEC4D.
+Diseases associated with ASGR1 include Hepatitis and Hepatitis B. Among its related pathways are Metabolism of proteins and Transport to the Golgi and subsequent modification.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and asialoglycoprotein receptor activity.
+An important paralog of this gene is ASGR2.